Monte Paschi board says CEO to stay on

-MILAN (Reuters) - The board of Monte dei Paschi di Siena (BMPS.MI) has unanimously confirmed its faith in CEO Fabrizio Viola despite him being forced to delay a crucial capital increase, the bank said on Tuesday.
+MILAN, Jan 14 (Reuters) - The board of Monte dei Paschi di Siena has unanimously confirmed its faith in CEO Fabrizio Viola despite him being forced to delay a crucial capital increase, the bank said on Tuesday.

 Viola had threatened to resign last month after a shareholder meeting voted down his proposal to launch the 3-billion euro share issue this month.